Camila Cabello Goes To Taylor Swift For Dating Advice, Not Career Advice

 What are your thoughts?
 Do you think Camila Cabello and Taylor Swift talk about more than dating and relationships?
 Sound off below in the comments section.

-[Featured images by Gustavo Caballero/Getty Images for iHeart and Ben Pruchnie/Getty Images]
+[Featured Images by Gustavo Caballero/Getty Images for iHeart and Ben Pruchnie/Getty Images]